Monday, 29 August 2016

 Clean and wash the fish pieces very well.
 Apply salt and turmeric and keep aside for 10 minutes.

-Heat oil in a wok.
+Heat the oil in a wok.
 Add 2 fish pieces at a time.
 Fry at low heat each side 4-5 minutes.
 They need to be crispy fried.

 Reserve the oil to have with piping hot steamed rice, with a green chilli, a dash of salt and a crispy fried hilsa piece.

-Wednesday 3 August 2016
+Wednesday, 3 August 2016

 CHICHINGE CHINGRI / PRAWNS WITH SNAKE GOURD